markocska/anonymizer/README.md

 # Database Scrambler

-A database scrambler software that can dynamically generate Sql code to scramble table rows of Mysql, Oracle and Mssql databases, with a UI for configuration and
+A database scrambler software that can dynamically generate SQL code to scramble table rows of MySQL and MSSQL databases, with a UI for creating, configuring, scheduling and monitoring scrambling jobs.